Haleena426/Phillips-Haleena-Portfolio/assignment3.md

 *insert tableau photo

 I was able to change the colors to be more colorblind friendly, turn the graph by changing the axes, and providing a more in depth description.
-The numbers are made up and should not be taken at face value.
+I removed any confusing acronyms from the previous graphic such as WPI and took advice from my critquer to get more information from the article.
+The numbers should not be taken at face value.

 [Get Back to the Home Page](https://haleena426.github.io/Phillips-Haleena-Portfolio/)